plank/laravel-metable/docs/source/datatypes.rst

 You can attach a number of different kinds of values to a ``Metable`` model.
 The data types that are supported by Laravel-Mediable out of the box are the following.

+Meta encoded with different data types support different query scopes for filtering by meta value.
+See :ref:`querying_meta` for more information on available query scopes.

 Scalar Values
 ---------------